-At this level there a number of established methods, techniques, and Standard Operating Procedures which may apply to a work situation or an incident.
+(c) Characteristics of the level At this level there a number of established methods, techniques, and Standard Operating Procedures which may apply to a work situation or an incident.
 Employees at this level must function within these established protocols but must also exercise discretion as to determining which matters should be referred to a higher level for direction.
 Employees at the Station Officer Classification Level are required to provide guidance and direction to staff.
 Limited discretion is available for the selection of the appropriate means of completing duties or tasks.
-Guidance is usually available and work outcomes will be reviewed regularly.